gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_3.rst

 Adding lights and sound: add lights to line following and spin
 -----------------------------------------------------------------

-| Add lights to line following and spin functions.
+| Add lights to the line following and spin functions.
 | For ``follow_thin_line``, display arrows to indicate the direction the buggy will go and adjust the front lights depending on whether the buggy will go forward, turn or spin.
 | For ``spin_from_obstacle``, clear the display and show both front indicators.